maroha/superior/homework_1.md

 **Restaurant manager**

 1. Should we support credit cards at all?
 Which credit cards?
 All the known ones.
 2. Should we support debit cards at all?
 Which ones?
 All the known ones.
 3. Do you give bonuses to the waiters?
 If yes, then how is it calculated?
 We have a pool from which waiters get a percentage based on the amount of their total orders.
-4. What details need to be described to order a certain good from a warehouse?
-1. name 2. product type 3. amount 4. expiration date
-5. With how many warehouses you have a contract with?
+4. With how many warehouses you have a contract with?
 We have contract with 3 warehouses.
+5. What details need to be described to order a certain good from a warehouse?
+Name, product, amount and expiration date.
 6. Do you have any other functions besides the head waiter rights other than ordering from a warehouse and calculating bonuses?
-No, thats all.
+No.
 7. Who can change the menu?
 Only I do.
-8. Do you need the reports to be generated in some certain format for exporting data from the POS system?
-Yes, it should be good.
+8. How often is the menu changed?
+About once per week.
+9. Are you allowed to change the menu items prices?
+Yes.
-9. When an menu item is out of stock, should it be automatically disabled from ordering.
+10. When a menu item is out of stock, should it be automatically disabled from ordering.
-Yes, it's essential.
-10. How often is the menu changed?
-Abou once per week.
+Yes.
-11. Can the system automatically replenish stock based on custom settings?
+11. Should the system automatically replenish stock based on custom settings?
 Yes it would be very helpful.
-12. Are you allowed to change the menu items prices?
-Yes, thats part of my job.
-13. Can the order become void?
+12. Do you need an overview of warehouse current state?
 Yes.
-14. Where do you want to store the log files of waiter's clock-in's, cash-ins/outs etc?
-This data will be stored at DB table.
-  * **Miks peaks kasutajaid olema huvitatud sellest, kus POS andmeid salvestatakse?
-Niguinii hoitakse kõiki anmeid ju andmebaasides.**
+13. Do you have daily, weekly or any interval discounts for certain purchases?
+Yes, at times some items are on discount.
+14. Can the order become void?
+Yes.
+Should the system include taxes in calculations?
+Yes.
-15. Do you need a tutorial after your first log in?
+15. Do you need system administrator in your restaurant?
-No.
-16. How are your employees getting their money transfered to their account after you acquire their hours worked from the POS?
-Accountant gets that data, and make employees trasfer.
-  * **Kas POS peaks siis ka töötajate palkasid haldama?**
+Yes, it would be great.
+ * **Kas see pole mitte ilmne, et igal süsteemil on vaja süsteemi administraator?**
+16. What has bad with old POS?
+Every restaurant has its own POS.
+ * **Mis selle küsimuse mõte on, vastus midagi selgita?**
 17. Should waiters have the option to delete a check or should it be only for managers?
 No, it can make head waiter.
  * **Ma eeldan et sa checki all mõtled tellimust?
 Kas iga kelner ei peaks mitte oma tellimusi saama hallata ning pea kelner saab kõigi teise tellimusi hallata?**
+18. How are your employees getting their money transfered to their account after you acquire their hours worked from the POS?
+Accountant gets that data, and make employees trasfer.
+ * **Kas POS peaks siis ka töötajate palkasid haldama?**
+19. Where do you want to store the log files of waiter's clock-in's, cash-ins/outs etc.
+This data will be stored at DB table.
+ * **Miks peaks kasutajaid olema huvitatud sellest, kus POS andmeid salvestatakse?
+Niguinii hoitakse kõiki anmeid ju andmebaasides.**
-18. Can you watch all waiters logs?
+20. Can you watch all waiters logs?
-Yes.
+21. Yes.
-19. What has bad with old POS?
-Every restaurant has its own POS.
-  * **Mis selle küsimuse mõte on, vastus midagi selgita?**
+ * **Mida veel võib log sisaldada peale tellmuste ajalugu?**
-20. Do you need to have an option to enter special offers?
+22. Do you need to have an option to enter special offers?
 Yes, to order goods from the warehouse.
+ * **Palun küsimust selgitada.**
-21. Do you need system administrator in your restaurant?
+23. Do you need a tutorial after your first log in?
+No.
+ * **Kas õpetus / kasutusjuhend pole osa tarkvarast ning pole valikuline?**
+Do you need the reports to be generated in some certain format for exporting data from the POS system?
-Yes, it would be great.
+Yes, it should be good.
-  * **Kas see pole mitte ilmne, et igal süsteemil on vajali süsteemi administraator?**
-30. Do you need an overview of warehouse current state?
-Yes.
-31. Do you have daily, weekly or any interval discounts for certain purchases?
-Yes, at times some items are on discount.
-32. Does the system need to include the taxes?
-Yes, of course.
+ * **Kuidas see küsimus meid targemaks teeb?**

 **Administrator (Back office)**